 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to tackle by yourself, since your air conditioner may need to be temporarily disconnected.
 This requires the help of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Kapaun & Brown Inc. a call at 641-812-2028.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give Kapaun & Brown a call at 641-812-2028.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.